-This would be the case if, for example, you had been quoted 25Mbps but were only experiencing 2Mbps.
+This would be the case if, for example, you had been quoted a speed of 25Mbps but were only experiencing 2Mbps.

 But if your broadband speed is only slightly slower than you expected (for example, you are quoted 60Mbps but it achieves 55Mbps) then this will likely be considered acceptable.